yukilite/duke/docs/README.md

 # User Guide

+## Introduction
+Duke is a command-line interface task manager.
+You can manage your tasks, set deadlines and view upcoming tasks.
+The list is then saved automatically when you exit.

 ## Features
 1. Managing tasks
    Your tasks can be added and deleted using **todo**, **deadline** and **event** Commands.